codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 ```

 ## How to Use Your New SyncAdapter
 You now have created the wonderful ability of server synchronization!
-Here's an example of how to use you SynAdapter.
+Here's an example of how to use `SynAdapter`.
 ```java
 /**
  * Your SyncAdapter is good to go!